quellish/LinkedInForMobileDevelopers/manuscript/AddYourAppsToLinkedInProfile.md

 Google provides a guide to creating deep links for the Play Store:
 [Deep linking to an app in the play store](https://developer.android.com/distribute/marketing-tools/linking-to-google-play.html#OpeningDetails)

-Write a short description of what you did on this app.
+Describe the work you did on each project in 3 sentences or more.
+Use that as the description for the project.

 ### Adding apps to your work experience {#adding-apps-work}